Dutch hip-hop: 1990s

-Dutch rap kept on reaching a bigger crowd, though it still could be considered as an underground genre.
+Dutch rap kept on reaching a bigger crowd, though it still could be considered an underground genre.
 A year after the debut album of Osdorp Posse, they released 2 more albums, Roffer Dan Ooit and Vlijmscherp.
 Paving the way like this, many Dutch rap acts popped up.
-In 1994 a breakthrough took place with the release of compilation record De Posse: Nederhop Groeit (meaning "Nederhop is growing"), presenting no less than 7 different new Dutch rap acts on one record.
-These groups performed all across the Netherlands, gaining even a bigger audience.
-By 1996, Djax Records released material by Ouderkerk Kaffers, White Wolf, West Klan, Dr. Doom, Spookrijders, Zuid Oost Posse, Klaas Vaak, Cut, Mach, Vuurwerk, Loco-Motief, Lijkenpikkers, Bitchez & Cream, Space Marines, Jesse, Neuk! and De Uitverkorenen.
+In 1994, a breakthrough took place with the release of compilation record De Posse: Nederhop Groeit (meaning "Nederhop is growing"), presenting no less than 7 different new Dutch rap acts on one record.
+These groups performed all across the Netherlands, gaining an even bigger audience.
+By 1996, Djax Records released material by Ouderkerk Kaffers, White Wolf, West Klan, Dr. Doom, Spookrijders, Zuid Oost Posse, Klaas Vaak, Cut, Mach, Vuurwerk, Loco-Motief, Lijkenpikkers, Bitchez & Cream, Space Marines, Jesse, Neuk!, and De Uitverkorenen.

 The media still largely boycotted Dutch rap, while often expressing criticism on the harsh lyrics and lo-fi beats.
-Despite this, Osdorp Posse managed to build a large following of fans by 1995, resulting in nation-wide sold-out tours and big spots at Dutch festivals.
+Despite this, Osdorp Posse managed to build a large following of fans by 1995, resulting in nationwide sold-out tours and big spots at Dutch festivals.
 They performed at the Lowlands Festival in 1995, with their popularity getting completely underestimated by the bookers, causing fans to even climb up lightning rigs and poles of the festival tent to be able to experience the set.
-In 1997 Osdorp Posse did two shows at the biggest festival of The Netherlands, the Pinkpop Festival.
-On the main day of the festival they performed at the main stage for a packed field of fans, resulting in the biggest Dutch rap show of the decade.
+In 1997, Osdorp Posse did two shows at the biggest festival of the Netherlands, the Pinkpop Festival.
+On the main day of the festival, they performed at the main stage for a packed field of fans, resulting in the biggest Dutch rap show of the decade.

-By that year the band had 2 albums which charted in the Dutch album charts, while still on an indie label and with virtually no airplay on radio and TV.
+By that year, the band had 2 albums which charted in the Dutch album charts, while still on an indie label and with virtually no airplay on radio and TV.
 In 1995 Afslag Osdorp, their fourth album, was the first Dutch language rap album to enter the Album Top 100, for a total of 14 weeks and even a ranking in the top 20.
 A unique achievement, with a peak position in the charts that would only be matched 7 years later by Brainpower.